vaishnav-sh/learn-fullstack/14 - Validation and ESLint/2 - Lint.md

 Before we move on to the next part, we will take a look at an important tool called lint.
 Wikipedia says the following about lint:

 >Generically, lint or a linter is any tool that detects and flags errors in programming languages, including stylistic errors.
 The term lint-like behavior is sometimes applied to the process of flagging suspicious language usage.
-Lint-like tools generally perform static analysis of source code.
+Lint-like tools generally perform static analysis of the source code.

 - In compiled statically typed languages like Java, IDEs like NetBeans can point out errors in the code, even ones that are more than just compile errors.
 Additional tools for performing <a href="https://en.wikipedia.org/wiki/Static_program_analysis">static analysis</a> like <a href="https://checkstyle.sourceforge.io/">checkstyle</a>, can be used for expanding the capabilities of the IDE to also point out problems related to style, like indentation.